 COCKTAIL MAKING MASTERCLASS

-Each guest receives a champagne cocktail on arrival and the mixologist will give a brief history and facts of the classic cocktails.
+Each guest receives a cocktail on arrival and the mixologist will give a brief history and facts of the classic cocktails.

 The party will be split you into groups, allocating you with your own bar and mixology equipment.
 The mixologist demonstrates and teaches you how to mix, muddle, build and shake.
 You will be picking up skills on free-paring and basic bar flaring you then get to make and drink your own World famous cocktails.